-- For each standard, students work to complete multiple hands-on activities.
-These activities are "inquiry-based hands-on labs, investigations, application, practice, and research, and include background information and step-by-step directions."
+For each standard students will work to complete multiple hands-on activities.
+These activities are, "inquiry-based hands-on labs, investigations, application, practice, and research, and include background information and step-by-step directions."
 These are student-led activities where students will engage in productive struggle with their classmates while acting as scientists and engineers.
-For example, the materials contain a student field investigation, allowing students to act as scientists engaging in phenomena.
-In "Life Cycle of a Dandelion," students collect field samples representing the four different stages in the plant life cycle. - Students participate in two engineering and design challenges during the school year.
+For example, the materials contain a student field investigation, allowing students to act as scientists engaging in phenomena while making sense of concepts through productive struggle.
+In "How Do a Plant's Structures Help it Survive?" students collect field samples representing the structures of plants that help them survive.

+• Students participate in two engineering and design challenges during the school year.
 These challenges serve as a "capstone activity that effectively leverages students' prior knowledge and provides an opportunity for students to collaborate in designing solutions to authentic real-world problems" as stated in the implementation strategies.
 Each challenge supports students as practitioners as they productively struggle together to design complex solutions.
 Students design a possible solution to a problem directly related to the content they are learning.